abhijit-paul/speedyhacks/README.md

  - Will ask for sudo password
 11. Show/Hide .dotfiles in MAC OS
 12. Compile, build a jar and run it in a single command
+13. Create a new directory and change to it with single command